PythonCharmers/python-future/docs/source/stdlib_incompatibilities.rst

 Standard library incompatibilities
 ==================================

+Some standard library interfaces have changed in ways that require different code than normal Py3 code in order to achieve Py3/2 compatibility.

-There are sources of incompatibility in the standard library between Python 3 and Python 2.7.
-Here we will attempt to document these:
+Here we will attempt to document these, together with known workarounds:

 .. csv-table:: Standard library incompatibilities
-   :header: "module", "object", "Description"
+   :header: "module", "object / feature", "section"
-   :widths: 15, 10, 30
+   :widths: 10, 20, 15

    ``array``, ``array`` constructor, :ref:`stdlib-array-constructor` ``array``, ``array.read()`` method, :ref:`stdlib-array-read`
-   ``base64``, ``decodebytes()`` function, :ref:`base64-decodebytes`
+   ``base64``, ``decodebytes()`` function, :ref:`stdlib-base64-decodebytes`
+   ``re``, ``ASCII`` mode, :ref:`stdlib-re-ASCII`

+To contribute to this, please email the python-porting list or send a pull request.
+See :ref:`contributing`.

 .. _stdlib-array-constructor: